Food Sol: An action tank for food Entrepreneurship of All Kinds™

 How We Work

-Navigating the Big Picture: With big picture knowledge and cross-sector relationships, Food Sol connects dots and people to fuel smart action in the food system.
+Navigating the big picture: With extended system knowledge and cross-sector relationships, Food Sol connects dots and people to fuel smart action in the food system.

 Engagements: Entrepreneurial Thought and Action® is the cornerstone of everything we do.
 Community Table and Quick Service Incubator are our signature designs for activating and accelerating collaborative solutions for the food system.

 Thought leadership: Food Sol provides Babson’s voice on food innovation and entrepreneurship with potential.

 For more information, please email Rachel Greenberger